 - Apps with step-by-step photo and video instructions for cooking dishes and the ability to publish photos of users’ culinary masterpieces, leave comments, and participate in contests

-- Sports apps with news, statistics, announcements, and expert opinions that can also let users communicate with fans and friends
+- Sports apps with news, sport betting, statistics, announcements, and expert opinions that can also let users communicate with fans and friends

 - Apps for buying tickets for sports events (can also be included in the entertainment category)